eendrulat/ArcGIS-SubOrganization-Sites/readme.md

 ### Acknowledgements

-This projects builds on the incredible work being done at [Esri](http://www.esri.com/) with ArcGIS Online, and many thanks to the projects that helped make this project
+This projects builds on the incredible work being done at [Esri](http://www.esri.com/) with ArcGIS Online, and many thanks to the many projects that helped make this app
 possible:

 + [ArcGIS Online](http://www.esri.com/)